Azure/iotedge/edge-hub/README.md

 #### If you want to run a leaf device connecting to Edge hub using Visual Studio, then continue to read below:
 1. You can either use samples in [Azure IoT C# SDK](https://github.com/azure/azure-iot-sdk-csharp) or write your own leaf device application using DeviceClient in Azure IoT C# SDK.
-2. I will use Direct method sample in Azure IoT C# SDK, you can find it under iothub\device\samples\DeviceClientMethodSample.
+2. This example uses the direct method sample in Azure IoT C# SDK, you can find it under iothub\device\samples\DeviceClientMethodSample.
-3. Open that sample application in Visual Studio, update connection string and add `GatewayHostName=127.0.0.1` to it in order to connect to Edge hub running locally using Visual Studio.
+3. Open that sample application in a new instance of Visual Studio, update connection string and add `GatewayHostName=127.0.0.1` to it in order to connect to Edge hub running locally using Visual Studio.
 4. Make sure Edge hub is running first, then you can start sample application by hit F5 in Visual Studio.
 5. Look at Edge hub console window, you will see logs about connecting to a new device.
 6. You can invoke direct method call from Azure IoT Portal or from Device Explorer.